Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 <details>
   <summary>Don't want to use external external SD card reader or copying files manually?</summary>

-FatFS library included in klipper repository has no long file names support enabled (why so?)
+FatFS module included in klipper repository has no long file names support enabled (why so?)
 We need to enable it.

 Edit file: